SwerkF/swerk-gpt/README.md

 ## FAQ

-#### Will I add new features ?

-Yes for sure, as soon as I have some time, I'll work on improving my app.

 #### It it free?

 Of course, all you need, is to download the project and get yourself and OpenAI API Key.